 Understand your own personal insurance cover: Check any Private health cover Product Disclosure Statements (PDS) to see if injuries related to Water Polo are not covered, and any other limitations.
 If you do not have private health cover, you may be liable for costs associated with ambulances and emergency care - this is most important for people residing here from overseas on particular visa's.

-Understand the cover provided by Water Polo NSW: All FULL club members (training and playing on Tuesday nights) are covered by insurance as part of our fee's paid to Water Polo NSW.
+Understand the cover provided by Water Polo NSW: All paid members are covered by insurance as part of our fee's paid to Water Polo NSW.
 Details of this cover can be found on this website - any questions regarding it should be directed to Water Polo Australia.

 Keep all fingernails and toenails cut short prior to training and playing.

 Removing all jewellery before playing or training.

-Keep up a generally good level of fitness between training sessions and remember to stretch and warmup before all games and training.
+Keep up a good level of fitness between training sessions and remember to stretch and warmup before all games and training.

 New members are provided with a Stingers polo shirt and Stingers water polo swimwear after joining.

 If you wish to purchase an extra polo shirt, swimwear, or other Stingers merchandise, please visit our online shop.

 Swimwear Sizing: The club purchases Delfina brand water polo swimwear.
 Water polo swimwear is double-lined and generally a tighter fit than regular swimwear.